 Please see the video below for more information about the EXOS reformable and waterproof bracing system, and it's use as an alternative type of cast for the treatment of fractures and other conditions requiring stabilisation of the wrist and/or thumb:

-Our physiotherapy department has eight private treatment rooms and includes a gym.
+Our physiotherapy department has nine private treatment rooms and includes a gym.